-Clemson’s Call Me MISTER (Mentors Instructing Students Toward Effective Role Models) program works to increase the pool of available teachers from a broader, more diverse background, particularly among South Carolina’s lowest-performing elementary schools.
+The Call Me MISTER® program increases the pool of available teachers from a broader, more diverse background.

-Clemson’s Charles H. Houston Center for the Study of the Black Experience in Education examines issues that impact the educational experiences of African-Americans, implements educational programs and disseminates information.
+The Charles H. Houston Center for the Study of the Black Experience in Education examines issues that impact the educational experiences of African-Americans.

-The Clemson Career Workshop is a summer program that supports college readiness of high-achieving students from diverse populations.
+The Clemson Career Workshop summer program supports college readiness of high-achieving students from diverse populations.

-PEER (Programs for Educational Enrichment and Retention) is designed to make college a collaborative experience for underrepresented students in science and engineering undergraduate programs.
+PEER (Programs for Educational Enrichment and Retention) provides collaborative experiences for underrepresented students in science and engineering.

 The Minority Student Success Initiative (MSSI) offers programs to improve academic and social experiences and graduation rates for minority students at Clemson.